OSHAA 30-Hours Professional Diploma in Wildlife Rehabilitation

 • Gain foundational knowledge of the anatomy of birds, mammals, and reptiles

-• Understand species-specific physiological functions and how they relate to care
+• Understand species-specific physiological functions relevant to care

 • Recognise normal versus abnormal physical indicators in wildlife

-• Apply anatomical understanding to handling and treatment techniques
+• Apply anatomical understanding to safe handling and treatment techniques

-• Conduct safe and effective assessments of injured or orphaned wildlife
+• Conduct safe and thorough assessments of injured or orphaned wildlife

-• Perform triage to prioritise care based on severity and prognosis
+• Perform triage to prioritise care based on injury severity and prognosis

 • Utilise appropriate capture, restraint, and transportation methods

-• Understand biosecurity and hygiene protocols to minimise stress and disease spread
+• Implement biosecurity and hygiene protocols to minimise stress and disease

 • Identify and classify typical injuries and illnesses in wild animals

-• Understand basic first aid and wound management principles
+• Understand basic first aid, wound care, and emergency treatment principles

 • Recognise signs of zoonotic diseases and apply safety measures